vishen/go-chromecast/README.md

 ## TODO
 ```
+- add sorting to playlist order
+- Fix logging / debug information
+- Add exploratory repl commands to try different things on the media and default connections
 - Cache the dns result of the chromecast
 - Store any loaded media that have been played
-- Allow only the known media types that the chromecast default media type supports
-- Allow mp4 urls to be loaded
-- See if the queue next track works?
 - Is it possible to convert avi and / or mkv files on the fly to mp4 (or one of the supported formats)?
-- Fix logging / debug information
-- Add exploratory repl commands to try different things on the media and default connections
 ```

 ## Resources